openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Wallet Initiated Issuance after Installation {#use-case-6}

 The End-User installs a new Wallet and executes it.
-The Wallet offers to the End-User a selection of the Credentials the End-User may obtain, e.g. a national identity credential, a mobile driving license or a public transport ticket.
+The Wallet offers the End-User a selection of the Credentials that the End-User may obtain from a Credential Issuer, e.g. a national identity credential, a mobile driving license or a public transport ticket.
 The corresponding Credential Issuers (and their URLs) are pre-configured by the Wallet or follow some discovery processes that are out of scope for this specification.
 By clicking on one these options corresponding to the Credentials available for the issuance, the Issuance process starts with the flows supported by the Credential Issuer (Pre-Authorized Code flow or Auth Code flow).

 Wallet Providers may also provide a market place where Issuers can register to be found for Wallet-initiated flows.